siralam/LoopingViewPager/README.md

 if you cannot accept these minor defects, I suggest you use `onIndicatorPageChange()` only.

 ## Release notes

+v1.0.5
+- Added asepct ratio attribute for `LoopingViewPager`
+- Rewrote the way of caching Views in `LoopingPagerAdapter`, and therefore separated inflation and data binding
+- Rewrote the way of implementing ViewPager wrap_content

 v1.0.4
 - Indicator now works with page skipping as well (By calling `selectCurrentItem()`)